-- (A) This Agreement shall remain in full force and effect through the thirtieth day of June 2016 2017.
-This Agreement shall remain in full force and be effective during the period of negotiation, and may be extended in the manner set forth in the following paragraph. - (B) In the event that the state and the FSFSA fail to secure a successor Agreement prior to the expiration date of this Agreement, the parties may agree in writing to extend this Agreement for any period of time.
+- (A) This Agreement shall remain in full force and effect through the thirtieth day of June, 2020 and during the period of negotiation, whichever is later.
+The Agreement may be extended in the manner set forth in the following paragraph.
+The State and the Association agree that Article 25 Wages, and any other three (3) articles within this Agreement that either party desires to reopen, shall be subject to negotiations for Fiscal Year 2018-2019 and Fiscal Year 2019-2020. - (B) In the event that the state and the FSFSA fail to secure a successor Agreement prior to the expiration date of this Agreement, the parties may agree in writing to extend this Agreement for any period of time.